itchyny/lightline.vim/README.md

 You find the read-only mark is not cool:
 ![lightline.vim - tutorial](https://raw.github.com/itchyny/lightline.vim/master/image/tutorial/5.png)
-So you add the component setting (the following setting is effective with the integrated font for vim-powerline):
+So you add the component setting (the following setting is effective with the patched font for vim-powerline):
 ```vim
   let g:lightline = {
         \ 'colorscheme': 'wombat',